sentrychris/psmonitor/README.md

 ## Headless Server

-The server manages the execution of the monitoring scripts, using multiple threads managed through an executor to retrieve data asynchronously and mitigate blocking operations.
+The server manages authentication, pairing of client and websocket connections, and the execution of the monitoring scripts, using multiple threads managed through an executor to retrieve data asynchronously and mitigate blocking operations.

 While the server is embedded in the desktop GUI application, a [headless version](https://github.com/sentrychris/psmonitor/releases/download/v1.6.0.1001/psmonitor-headless.exe) is provided for people who want to build their own UI clients, or for people who want to setup remote monitoring either on the local network or through port forwarding.